Last Updated: 6 months ago

 Tap Water

-Many people with hearing loss experience at one time leaving the tap water running.
-Soft and low-frequency sounds are hard to hear and can be missed for minutes or hours.
-OR too late when you walk into the water coming from another room.
-So while there are sound recognition features on apps, replacing all the faucets with an automatic motion faucet might be an option if budget is not concerned or if the place you are is not temporary.
+So, while there are sound recognition features on apps, replacing all the faucets with an automatic motion faucet might be an option if budget is not a concern or if the place you are is not a rental or hotel.
 Consequently, if it is too late and water hits the floor, try using a water leak detector to notify you right from your app.

 Home Security